 - Undergraduate Excused Absences for University Events

 Conduct Policies and Procedures

 Through enrollment at Marywood University, students accept the responsibility to meet all academic requirements and to act in accordance with the University’s mission, core values and policies.
 The University accepts a corresponding responsibility to make decisions that promote the community’s well-being and provide appropriate process to its members.
-All members of the community are responsible for reporting and/or responding to potential policy violations.
+All members of the community are encouraged to report and/or respond to potential policy violations.

 Philosophy of Conduct

 A vital part of a college education for students is the opportunity to develop and strengthen values and attitudes that guide responsible behavior in all areas of life.
 The conduct program challenges and supports students to learn about the consequences of their actions and to enhance their growth and development as mature adults.

 The Joint Statement on Rights and Freedoms of Students is the reference document for the establishment of the conduct program (“Program”).
 To that end, the program strives to provide a fundamentally fair process in which behavior that infringes on others’ rights, the common good and/or the University’s rights as a corporate entity is addressed.
 The conduct process values community rights over those of the individual and promotes an educational atmosphere for students to learn and behave within the context of a University guided by a distinct mission and values.